 We are designed to function with our fellow man.
 We get to know ourselves better through the experience of others.
 Don’t go more than a couple of days without speaking to another human being.
 Just don’t.

 Making it work

 There are many things you can do to avoid the loneliness trap but they all take a little effort which you need to be willing to do.
-Here’s my top tips.
+Here are my top tips.

 1) Invite someone out for coffee

 As well as meeting with friends, going out for coffee can be a good opportunity to get to know someone a bit better.
-Perhaps someone you would like to work with in future.
-Perhaps someone you are thinking of asking to be a mentor.
+Perhaps a person you would like to work with in future, or are thinking of asking to be a mentor.
 Someone you can learn off, ask questions and who will stretch you.
-Or someone who is simply fun to be with.
+Or who is simply fun to be with.
 Humour can be inspirational to added creativity.